Financial-Times/origami-codedocs/README.md

 ### Upating Fastly failed during a production deploy?

 This is likely due to the Fastly API key expiring.
-Create a new personal api key in Fastly with access to the `origami-codedocs.in.ft. com` service, and add this environment variable to CircleCi.
+Create a new personal api key in Fastly with access to the `origami-codedocs.in.ft.com` service, and add this environment variable to CircleCi.

 ### Integration tests are failing due to forbidden requests.